What Does Bavarian Cream Taste Like? The Sweet Mystery Revealed

 Pastry cream, also called crème pâtissière, is a cooked custard made with eggs, sugar, milk or cream, butter, and flour or cornstarch.

+It’s used in many desserts, like eclairs, as a rich and creamy filling.
 Bavarian cream, while it shares some of these ingredients like egg yolks, sugar, and milk, is different because it also has whipped cream or gelatin added to make it thicker and lighter.

+This makes Bavarian cream perfect for spooning into molds or using as a fancy dessert filling.
 In short, Bavarian cream is airy and mousse-like, while custard is thicker and richer, each with its own special place in desserts.

 Bavarian Cream vs. Boston Cream